Wamamili/airbnb-clone-project/README.md

 -Securing payments ensures financial safety and prevents fraud.
 -Enforcing authorization safeguards sensitive resources like bookings and property data.
 -Rate limiting and validation protect the system’s performance and integrity.

+### CI/CD Pipeline

+##Overview
+A CI/CD (Continuous Integration and Continuous Deployment) pipeline automates the process of building, testing, and deploying code.
+It ensures that new changes are integrated smoothly, tested thoroughly, and delivered to production without manual intervention.

+**Importance for the Project**
+Implementing a CI/CD pipeline reduces human error, speeds up development, and maintains code quality.
+It allows the team to deliver new features and fixes faster while ensuring the system remains stable and reliable.

+**Tools**

+-GitHub Actions: Automates testing, linting, and deployments directly from the repository.
+-Docker: Standardizes application environments across development, testing, and production.
+-CI/CD Hosting Options: Could include platforms like AWS, Heroku, or Render for deployment.